kiba/Writings/for_science/chp9_meeting_the_host.md

 I nodded in agreement.

-I opened the door and walked out slowly with my hands up in the air, in the midst of my tiredness.
+I opened the door and walked out slowly with my hands up in the air, fighting against my tiredness and desire for a quick nap.

 "Who are you?
 State your business!" the man to the side of me said.